unixbox-net/lh/README.md

   The installer automatically builds both .rpm and a binary.
-It will attempt to install via DNF (aka) it "should" install to **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky... and perhaps Oracle, Scientific, and Amazon Linux? ikd, I build on rocky 8.9 but it uses all standard posix commands.
+It will attempt to install via DNF (aka) it "should" install to **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky... and perhaps Oracle, Scientific, and Amazon Linux? ikd, I build on rocky 8.9 becasue it only uses standard posix it should run on any UNIX/UNIX-like or GNU-Linux

     output includes: binaries & rpm
       ~/lh/rpmbuild/BUILD/lh-1.0.0/lh (compiled binary)